vbpaladiya02/admin-dashboard/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes, ensuring clear code and comments.
 4. Submit a pull request, describing your changes in detail.

-## Contact

-For questions, feedback, or inquiries, feel free to reach out to us at [adewaletaiwo08@gmail.com](mailto:adewaletaiwo08@gmail.com).